Principal Investigator:

 Degree:

-Double Bachelors in Physics and Mathematics
+Bachelors of Arts - Physics and Applied Mathematics

 Launched 100 seconds apart from Andøya rocket range at Andøya, Norway on Nov 20th 2022 at 17:20:00 UTC, these two rockets are trying to study the electrodynamic behavior of ionospheric currents, which exist when Earth's magnetic field allows particles to impact our atmosphere and light up the sky i.e. the aurora.
 The majority of my PhD work has been studying the results of this mission by analyzing the electric and magnetic fields instruments as well as the electron particle electrostatic analyzers.
-You can read more about it here.
+Read more about it here.

 Below is a video of the dual launches from an iPhone 11.
 Apologies for the profanity.